rahfianugerah/hybrid-cnn-vit/README.md

 ### Project Objective
 <p align="justify">
-The goal of this work is to develop and evaluate a hybrid CNN–ViT model using the CIFAR-10 dataset.
+The goal of this work is to develop and evaluate a hybrid CNN-ViT model using the CIFAR-10 dataset.
 The model leverages:
 </p>

 - CNN layers for localized spatial feature extraction